 You’ll likely need to get those late mortgage payments removed from your credit report if you plan on financing any new lines of credit, especially if you plan on buying a new home, or refinancing your current mortgage.

-Assuming you still qualify with the late payments, you’ll be stuck paying a premium for any new financing you qualify for in the form of a higher mortgage rate.
+Assuming you still qualify for a mortgage with the late payments, you’ll be stuck paying a premium in the form of a higher mortgage rate.

 So it’s a problem either way.
 Now about getting those lates removed.
 If your mortgage late is substantiated, there is little you can do about removing it from your credit history.
 You got the late for a reason that was nobody’s fault but your own, and you have to pay the price.